IOM Call for Proposal

 1. Project Background

-Through this Call for Proposal, IOM aims at supporting Civil Society Organizations (CSOs) in Tel Afar district to improve capacity in project management, overall administrative and financial operation, as well as technical expertise in specific areas such as security, livelihood, social cohesion and family/psychosocial support.
+Through this Call for Proposal, IOM aims to support up to 3 to 5 local Civil Society Organizations (CSOs) in Najaf district to improve capacity in project management, overall administrative and financial management, and specific technical areas such as community safety, livelihoods, social cohesion, and psychosocial and family support.

-Upon the submission of a project proposal, pre-selected participants will receive an introductory training in developing and managing activities with IOM tools of social cohesion, psychosocial support and methodological insights in project management.
-Second, upon the completion of introductory training, the participants will be encouraged to revise and improve the proposal submitted to obtain the small grant funded by IOM.
-IOM will support between 3 to 5 agencies for the grants with a maximum budget of USD 15 000 for each agency.
-The successful CSOs for the grant scheme continues to receive support for project management and administrative and financial management through regular on-site coaching and mentoring.
+Upon the submission of a project proposal, pre-selected participants will receive an introductory training in developing and managing activities under the IOM grant.
+Second, upon the completion of introductory training, the participants will be encouraged to revise and improve the initial proposal submitted to obtain the IOM small grant.
+IOM will support 3 to 5 local organizations with grants valued at up to USD 15 000 each.
+The successful CSOs will receive coaching on project management and administrative and financial management throughout grant administration.

 2. Scope of work

-All selected CSOs will first receive an introductory training to improve operational capacity and project proposal writing skills.
-After the training, only 3 to 5 CSOs will receive a grant for implementing activities for community stabilization, using innovative approaches to promote inclusion, cooperation, and mutual tolerance and resilience among community members.
+Selected CSOs will first receive an introductory training to improve their institutional capacity and project project development skills.
+Successful CSOs will receive a grant for implementing activities for community stabilization, using innovative approaches to promote inclusion, cooperation, and mutual tolerance and resilience among community members.
 IOM will provide technical and operational support to the CSOs through regular on-site coaching/mentoring.